bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debian-package-version.md

 - `-` - Separator
 - `12.3+deb9u4`- The revision version

-Only the `<upstream-version>` is required, and the other parts are optional.
-That means `1.0.1` is also a valid Debian package version string, composed only of the upstream version part.
+Only the `upstream_version` is required, and the other parts are optional.
+That means `1.0.1` is also a valid Debian package version string, composed only of the `upstream_version` part.

-The inspector `debian package version` returns the whole version string: `<epoch>:<upstream-version>-<debian.version.revision>`.
+The inspector `debian package version` returns the whole version string: `[epoch:]upstream_version[-debian_revision]`.

-The name structure of Debian packages is [documented here](https://www.debian.org/doc/manuals/debian-reference/ch02.en.html#_debian_package_file_names).
-The official Debian documentation refers to `<debian.version.revision>` simply as `<debian.version>`.
-The extended name is used to distinguish this part of the version string from the full Debian package version string.
+The name structure of Debian package versions is [documented here](https://www.debian.org/doc/debian-policy/ch-controlfields.html#version).

 # debian package version &lt;debian package version&gt; : debian package version